Local Network Access

 Even so, this specification aims to offer a pragmatic solution to a security issue that broadly affects most users of the Web whose network configurations are not so complex.

 NOTE: Some local network requests are more challenging to secure than others.
-See § 4.4 Rollout difficulties for more details.
+See § 4.4 Rollout Difficulties for more details.

 3. Integrations